Representation and Network Synthesis for a Class of Mixed Quantum-Classical Linear Stochastic Systems: Introduction

-In classical engineering, many methods have been developed for designing controllers and electronic systems.
-The design process begins with some form of specification for the system, and concludes with a physical realization of the system that meets the specifications.
-Often, mathematical models for the system are used in the design process, such as state space equations for the system.
-These state space equations may result from a mathematical optimization procedure, such as LQG, or some other procedure \cite{SP07}, \cite{NJP08lqg}, \cite{NJP09}, \cite{ZLHZ2012}.
-The process of going from such mathematical models to the desired physical systems is a process of {\em synthesis} or {\em physical realization}, part of the design methodologies widely used in classical engineering \cite{AV73}.
-The nature of the physical components to be used may restrict the range of, say, the state space models that can be used.
-For instance, capacitors, inductors and resistors cannot by themselves implement non-passive devices like amplifiers.
+In classical control engineering, many methods have been developed for designing controllers that meet various control specifications.
+The design process begins with some form of specification for the system, and concludes with a physical realization of the controller that meets the specifications.
+Often, mathematical models for the controller are used in the design process, such as state space equations for the controller.
+These state space equations may result from a mathematical optimization procedure, such as $H^\infty$, LQG, or some other procedure.
+The process of going from such mathematical models to the desired physical systems is a process of {\em synthesis} or {\em physical realization}, part of the design methodologies widely used in classical engineering \cite{AV1973}.
+Analogous design issues are beginning to present themselves in quantum technology.
+A quantum control system often has both quantum and classical components.
+Indeed, in measurement-based feedback control, a classical controller is used to control a quantum plant.
+That is, a quantum control system is often a mixed quantum-classical system.
+Figure \ref{fig:realnew} illustrates an example of a mixed quantum-classical linear system studied in \cite{SHHPJ09}.
+In this measurement-based feedback control system, a Fabry-Perot optical cavity \cite{BR04}, \cite{NJD09}, \cite{WM08}, which is described quantum-mechanically, is connected to a classical controller via a homodyne detector (HD) and a piezo-electric actuator \cite{WM10}, \cite{WM93}.
+The light field (quantum signal) reflected from the cavity is first separated from the incoming laser beam by an optical isolator, and then is detected by a HD (a quantum-to-classical converter), thus yielding a photocurrent which is a classical signal.
+The classical controller processes such classical signals to generate a classical control input $u$, which is then fed back to regulate the optical path length of the cavity via the piezo-electric actuator in order to actuate the resonant frequency of the cavity.
+Interested reader may refer to \cite{SHHPJ09} for more details.